Nextdoor/buckle/buckle/README.md

 ## Creating Toolbelt Commands

-Adding a command to nd-toolbelt is as simple as including it to your path.
-You can add a command to nextdoor.com by including the your command or a link to your command under `$NEXTDOOR_ROOT/tools/bin.`
+Adding a command to buckle is as simple as including it to your path.

-Your toolbelt command must start with `nd-`.
-The following rules also
+Your toolbelt command must start with `<toolbelt name>-`, such as `nd-` if your toolbelt is called `nd`.
+The following rules also apply:
-apply:

 * Namespaces must be separated by **`~`**'s. e.g.: `nd dev migrate` should be named `nd-dev~migrate`
-* Commands starting with `_` aren't shown in autocomplete options. e.g.: `nd-_help-helper`
+* Commands starting with `_` aren't shown in autocomplete options.
 * Commands starting with `.` are run before every command in its namespace and child namespaces. e.g.: `nd-dev~.check`.
 Dot commands are run alphabetically.
 If a dot command fails to execute